Dandupalya (film)

-Dandupalya is a 2012 Indian Kannada-language crime film, starring Pooja Gandhi and Raghu Mukherjee.
-The plot is based on the real-life exploits of a notorious gang named 'Dandupalya'.
-The film was directed by Srinivas Raju and produced by Girish under the Apple Blossom Creations banner.
-It was a major commercial success as it became one of the highest-grossing films in Kannada film industry, being shown for more than 100-days in multiple centres.
+Dandupalya is a 2012 Indian Kannada-language crime film directed by Srinivas Raju and starring Pooja Gandhi, Ravi Kale, Makarand Deshpande, P. Ravishankar and Raghu Mukherjee.
+The plot is based on the real-life exploits of a notorious gang named Dandupalya.
+The film was a major commercial success and became one of the highest-grossing Kannada films at the time, being shown for more than 100-days in multiple centres.
+With Gandhi in the lead, it turned out to be the highest grossing female lead film in Kannada cinema.

-A sequel to the film Dandupalya 2, was announced in July 2014, and began production on 24 March 2016.
-Srinivas Raju directed the film.
-It was released on July 14, 2017, to decent reviews by critics.
-Again Pooja Gandhi played the main character in this film.
-Arjun Janya was the music director and the cinematography was handled by Venkat Prasad.

-Dandupalya 3 was shot simultaneously, with part 2 having the almost same cast.
-Part 3 was to be released within a month of part 2.
+The film was the first instalment in the Dandupalya franchise.
+A sequel to the film, Dandupalya 2, was announced in July 2014 and began production on 24 March 2016.
+Director Srinivas Raju, music director Arjun Janya, cinematographer Venkat Prasad, and Gandhi all reprised their roles.
+It released on July 14, 2017, to decent reviews by critics.
+Dandupalya 3 (2018) was shot simultaneously with part 2, having almost the same cast.
+Dandupalya 4 directed by K. T. Nayak was released in 2019.